baljit92singh/Pizza-Online/README.md

 Step 2: Download a file of this project.

-Step 3: Extact the src.zip in same folder.

-Step 4: Make sure the package.json will be replaced by this package.json.
+Step 3: Make sure the package.json will be replaced by this package.json.

-Step 5: Downloaded folder path to go in common window then run the common npm install.
+Step 4: Downloaded folder path to go in common window then run the common npm install.

-Step 6: Run in same path ng serve.
+Step 5: Run in same path ng serve.

 # Pizza